 Prior to the event, anyone who played girls’ high school basketball during that eras is invited to take part in a Facebook photo contest.
 The owner of the photo that receives the most likes on Facebook will be eligible to win a prize.

 To submit a photo of your high school basketball playing days to be placed on the Caldwell University Facebook page go to www.caldwell.edu/njchfestival or mail a nonreturnable photo to Office of Alumni Affairs, Attn: Before Title IX Event, Caldwell University, 120 Bloomfield Avenue, Caldwell, N.J.
 07006.

 For more information, you can also go to www.caldwell.edu/njchfestival.

 The event is being held to celebrate National Arts and Humanities Month and “Sports in American Culture and Communities”.

-Caldwell College is a private, Catholic, coed four-year college with a strong liberal arts core curriculum that enhances critical thinking and analytical reasoning.
+Caldwell University is a private, Catholic, coed four-year college with a strong liberal arts core curriculum that enhances critical thinking and analytical reasoning.
 Its 25 undergraduate programs, 27 graduate program